Prediction is very difficult, especially if it is about the future.

 The Portfolio Roadmap

-The Portfolio Roadmap (Figure 4) illustrates the plan of intent for achieving the portfolio vision, primarily with epics, for an extended time.
+The Portfolio roadmap (Figure 4) illustrates the plan of intent for achieving the portfolio vision, primarily with epics, for an extended time.

 Figure 4.
 The portfolio roadmap communicates the longer-term vision